 To keep your Powerport Solar at its optimum performance, use it at 77°F. However, the Powerport Solar can tolerate conditions at temperatures -4°F to 140 °F. The hotter the solar panels get the less efficient they are.

 At the end of the day, this little Anker Solar USB phone charger is amazing.
-For the convenience of always ready power when the sun shines, you can rest assured you have electricity in the middle of nowhere.
-With thousands of possitive online reviews the world really trusts Anker gear.
+For the convenience of always ready power when the sun shines.
+You can rest assured you have electricity in the middle of nowhere.
+With thousands of positive online reviews, the world really trusts Anker gear.